Chrysler Voyager: Sixth generation (2020–present)

 For the 2020 model year, the Chrysler Pacifica's low-end L and LX models were separated from the Pacifica lineup and given the Voyager name.
-This marks the return of the Voyager nameplate to the Chrysler model lineup, in which it was last used in 2016, and the North American market, in which it was last used in 2003 and 2007 in the United States and Mexico, respectively.
+This marks the return of the Voyager nameplate to the Chrysler model lineup, in which it was last used in 2016, and the North American market, in which it was last used in 2003 and 2008 in the United States and Mexico, respectively.
 In addition to the L and LX trim levels, an LXi model will be available to fleet customers.

 The 2020 Voyager went on sale in the U.S. in the fall of 2019 with base prices ranging from $26,985 for the entry L model to $32,995 for the fleet-only LXi model.
 Seven-passenger seating, a six-speaker sound system with Active Noise Cancellation, Apple CarPlay and Android Auto are standard on all models.
 Among the available options is the SafetyTec Group which includes rear park assist, blind-spot monitoring, and rear cross-path detection.
 The LX adds SiriusXM Satellite Radio and seventeen-inch aluminum-alloy wheels.
 The fleet-only LXi adds easy-clean leatherette-trimmed seating surfaces and dual heated front bucket seats.
 LX and LXi models offer a single-screen rear DVD entertainment system as on option.
 All Voyagers will be powered by the same 3.6 L Pentastar V6 gasoline engine with Variable Valve Timing (VVT) that powers the Chrysler Pacifica, producing 287 hp and 262 lbft of torque, mated to the ZF-manufactured 948TE nine-speed automatic transmission controlled by a rotary control knob mounted in the Voyager's center console.
 Unlike the Chrysler Pacifica, which is available with either front-wheel drive (FWD) or all-wheel drive (AWD), the Voyager is only offered with front-wheel drive.

 Production of the Dodge Grand Caravan ended in 2020, thereby making Voyager the new entry minivan in FCA's U.S. lineup.
 In Canada, the Voyager nameplate was not in use for 2020 and all models still carried the Pacifica name.
 In the 2021 model year, FCA began selling Voyager as the Chrysler Grand Caravan in Canada.

 The 2022 Voyager is targeted exclusively for fleet buyers.
 Only offered in the LX model, the 2022 Voyager includes standard features that include heated front seats and steering wheel, second-row Stow 'n Go seats, clear air filtration system, Uconnect 5 system as well as power sliding doors and rear lift gate.
 There are just two option packages that provide more driver-assist and connectivity features.

 The fleet-only 2022 Voyager model is predicted by Kelley Blue Book to have "attractive deals on the used market" as the rental companies begin selling them in a few years.

+Public sales of the Voyager were discontinued in 2021, making it a fleet exclusive model.
+For the 2023 model year, the LX remained the only model on offer.
+The Voyager returned to the retail market for the 2025 model year, offered exclusively in an unnamed base trim.